-The law has the potential to operate as both a cause of, and a solution to, homelessness.
-Realisation of this potential, one way or the other, is the challenge for us.
+The law may operate as both a cause of, and a solution to, homelessness.
 Increasingly, advocates and activists in Australia are seeking to counter law as 'cause' and leverage law as 'solution' through direct service provision, law reform work, public policy advocacy and public education.
-For Andy, this meant that the Melbourne Homeless Persons' Legal Clinic was able to provide representation in the Magistrates' Court which dismissed the fines and imposed a condition that Andy comply with a case management plan prepared by St Vincent de Paul Support Services.
-The plan is designed to enable Andy to obtain stable accommodation and aged care support - that is, to address causes underlying Andy's homelessness.

-Drawing on the initiatives, strategies and successes of our colleagues in the United States, we must continue this fomentation.
+Drawing on the initiatives, strategies and successes of our colleagues in the United States, we can continue this fomentation.